A Healthy Post Hysterectomy Diet Plan – The Ultimate Guide

 Fermented Drinks – Drinks like kefir and kombucha contain live microorganisms that can help restore the gut microbiome.

-Following a hysterectomy, you can strengthen your gut microbiome by including these prebiotic foods in your diet.
+Following a hysterectomy, you can strengthen your gut microbiome by including these prebiotic foods.

 Managing Hysterectomy Constipation Through Diet